 The key is to make sure that you have everything that will make you comfortable enough to make your stay in the hospital a relaxed one.

-I would always advise you pack a toothbrush when going into the hospital no matter what time of day it is.
+I would always advise you to pack a toothbrush when going into the hospital, no matter what time of day it is.

-Once you are leaving that hospital you don’t want to feel grimy and dirty.
+Once its time to leave the hospital you don’t want to feel grimy and dirty.

 With all that will be going on “down there,” you will most likely need a towel if you want to have a bath.

 It’s better to have one and not need it than not have one and need it.

 I recommend you choose a dark colored towel like this one.
 You don’t want to be left with a towel that is full of stains.